The Baldwin girls lacrosse team decisively defeated Allderdice on Thursday night, 18-4.

 About the Contributors

-Multimedia Editor Jules Ott is a junior in her second year on the Purbalite.
+Social Media Editor Jules Ott is a senior in her third year on the Purbalite.
 She can be found participating in cross country, basketball, and track, or hanging out with friends and going shopping.

-Multimedia Editor Molly Gorman is a junior in her second year on the Purbalite.
-She can be found running, listening to music, or hanging out with friends.
+Multimedia Chief Editor Molly Gorman is a senior in her third year on the Purbalite.
+She can be found hanging out with her friends, shopping, or running.

 Ethan Green, Photo Editor

-Photo Editor Ethan Green is a sophomore in his second year on the Purbalite.
+Photo Editor Ethan Green is a junior in his third year on the Purbalite.
 He can be found singing, playing video games, or hanging out with friends and family.